Nicolette Moore on MLM Secrets, Serving Country, and Interviewing Entrepreneurs

 What was it like going through bootcamp and what was a scary moment for you at that time?

 Bootcamp sucked!
 The moment I got off the bus that transported me from the airport, my Sergeant collected me and told me to start running.
-She told me that was the only way we were allowed to move on the property…by running.
-I feel like I’ve been running ever since.
+She told me that was the only way we were allowed to move on the property… by running.
+I feel like I have been running ever since.

 Not surprisingly, bootcamp was physically difficult for me.
 I had never been an athletic girl, and the amount of physical activity you have to do each day, sometimes 20 hours each day, takes its toll.